SudipSarkar1193/Digital-Nurture-4.0-JavaFSE/Week7_React/10. ReactJS-HOL/officespacerentalapp/README.md

 ## About This Project

-This is a simple React application created for my web development lab.
+This is a project I built as part of `Digital Nurture 4.0 program`.
 The main goal of this project was to practice using JSX to build a user interface.
 The app displays a list of office spaces for rent, showing details like the name, address, and monthly rent.

 ## What I Learned